 Another common area of incomprehension is the short lifespan of the autonomous base nucleus itself.
 It comes to an end upon reaching the objective that had been decided (or through common agreement concerning the impossibility of reaching it).
 Many ask themselves: if the nuclei 'also' function as a regrouping point of reference, why not keep them in place for possible use in some future struggle?
 Here we come back to the concept of 'informality' again.
 Any structure that carries on in time beyond its original aim, sooner or later turns into a stable structure whose original purpose is distorted into the new and apparently legitimate one of quantitative growth.
 It grows in strength in order to reach the multiplicity of goals - each one interesting enough in itself - that appear on the nebulous horizon of the exploited.
-As soon as the informal structure plants roots in a new, stable form, individuals suited to managing the latter will appear on the scene: always the same ones, middle way, a political road that upsets the smallest number and turns out to be acceptable to most.
+As soon as the informal structure plants roots in a new, stable form, individuals suited to managing the latter will appear on the scene: always the same ones, the most capable, with plenty of time to spare.
+Sooner or later the circle will close around the so-called revolutionary anarchist structure, which by now will have found its sole aim, its own survival.
+This is precisely what we see happening when such an organisational structure, albeit anarchist and revolutionary, establishes itself: it becomes a rarefied form of power that attracts all the comrades who want to do good for the people and so on, etc, etc. - all with the best will in the world, of course.